High-fiber fruits aren’t just about digestion—they’re a powerful natural defense system for your entire body, including flushing PFAs.

 Bananas are a high-fiber fruit and highly versatile.
 I freeze them when they’re overly ripe and use them in smoothies, vegan banana bread, muffins, and more.

-They’re a must in about every smoothie I make and have about three grams of fiber a fruit, including prebiotic inulin.
+They have about three grams of fiber a fruit, including prebiotic inulin.

-Banana Benefits
+Banana Nutrients

 - Antioxidants.